 Codesmith is a bootcamp, with courses for people who are interested in learning how to become a software engineer.
 At Pathrise, job-seekers in our program should already have a background in the field they are interested in so that they can participate in and fully benefit from our technical workshops, where we provide a more specific curriculum based on what they will see in their interviews.

 All of our workshops and sessions at Pathrise are live, as well as recorded, so that job-seekers in our program can review them afterwards and continue learning.
-Our program is flexible, with only 4 hours of group sessions per week and 1-on-1 sessions that can be scheduled whenever job-seekers need them.
-It is also completely personalized to work on the specific skills that people struggle with the most.
+Our program is flexible.
+There are only 4 hours of group sessions per week and fellows can schedule 1-on-1 sessions as needed.
+It is also completely personalized.

 Specifically, Pathrise focuses on technical and behavioral interviewing as well as resume and LinkedIn optimization, portfolio building and strengthening, cold email and reverse recruiting lessons, and negotiation templates and guidance.
 Job-seekers in Pathrise find a job, on average, within 3-5 months of joining the program.
 The Pathrise income share agreement is just 9% of their first year’s salary.